sebskontos/sebskontos/README.md

 I'm a Software Engineering and Law student at the University of Sydney, passionate about technology and its intersection with law.

 ### Current Areas of Interest & Learning
-* 🔭 iOS Development - Diving into Swift and SwiftUI to build intuitive iOS applications.
+* 📱 iOS Development - Diving into Swift and SwiftUI to build intuitive iOS applications.
-* Computer Vision - OpenCV
-* Artifical Inteligence - PyTorch, TensorFlow
+* AI/ML - Knowledge Graphs and graphRAG
-* ⚡ Cryptography & Security Engineering - Understanding principles of secure system design, privacy, and data protection.

-### 🛠️ Skills & Technologies
-* **Languages:** Java, C, Python, SQL (Postgres), JavaScript, HTML, CSS, R
-* **Frameworks:** Gradle, Flask, JUnit, Django
-* **Tools:** Git, Jenkins, Docker, VSCode, IntelliJ, Eclipse

 ### 📫 Connect with Me
 * **Email:** skontossebastian@gmail.com